Have ideas for a new kind of treehouse? Here’s one beautifully crafted of wood – a revolutionary design that epitomizes the ultimate return to nature.

 / Photographs: Tanakitt Khum-on /

-The newly built snug steel home comes with “tai thun,” the lower open space, that allows cool air to pass through.
+This newly built snug steel home comes with “tai thun,” the lower open space, that allows cool air to pass through.
 Woodwork and a contemporary steel frame add remarkable touches to what now includes a coffee shop, clothing store, and family homestay.

 The steel house is built between the two aged wooden homes.

-The plan was to make them connect to a new steel structure built between them containing a coffee shop, a clothing shop, and a homestay.
+The plan was to connect the old homes to the new steel structure that contains a coffee shop, a clothing store, and a homestay.

 The homestay lobby.

-“We had moved out, and were living in a concrete house in the central business district of Phrae,” said Kriangkrai.
+“We had already moved out, and were living in the central business district of Phrae,” said Kriangkrai.

-“At that time,” added his wife (Sasithon Chai-uphatham), “we were planning to live and do business there.
+“At that time,” added his wife Sasithon Chai-uphatham, “we were planning to live and do business there.
 But Mom (the grandmother) got sick, so we decided to come back.

-Our daughter (Kik, or Kansiri Phithayapreechakul)” was about to graduate too, and we figured we could do our batik work right here, and we’d be happier living together.”
+“Our daughter, Kik or Kansiri Phithayapreechakul, was about to graduate, so we figured we could do our batik work right here at home.
+And we would be happier living together.”

-[left] The existing home on one side is the grandmother’s house with “tai thun” space, which is now the guesthouse’s living room. / [right] The picture shows the lobby-cum-dining room of the homestay.
+[Left] The existing home on one side is the grandmother’s house with “tai thun” space.
+It has since become the guesthouse’s living room. / [Right] The lobby-cum-dining room of the homestay.

-Sasithon’s own batik brand, “Thai Thaw,” is closer to Japanese “roketsuzome.”
-Coming back to form the family business is one reason daughter Kik decided to go study fabric design.
+Sasithon’s batik brand, “Thai Thaw”, is akin to “Roketsuzome”, a traditional Japanese wax-resist textile dyeing technique.
+Coming back to set up the family business is one reason her daughter Kik decided to go study fabric design.
+That’s the reason for building this intimate steel home in the middle.

 “We started the building five years ago,” said Kik.
 “It took a year to finish it, and then we added a coffee shop and clothing store fronting the street, connecting into the old houses.”

-With a shop on one side, they created a homestay on the other.
-Also, the owners adapted the downstairs space for their own family room.
+With a clothing store on one side, they created a homestay on the other.
+The homeowners also adapted downstairs space for use as family room.

-“At first we didn’t think to open a homestay, but we had friends come to visit a lot and liked being around the area,” added Kik.
+“At first we didn’t plan on opening a homestay.
+But we had some friends coming over to visit a lot, and they liked being around this area,” added Kik.

 The living room of the homestay is on the ground floor.

-The former “tai thun” area of Grandma’s home, has adapted to the new homestay’s living room.
-The owners kept the space almost as it was because they wanted to preserve the character of the old wooden house, blending with the newly designed steel home.
+The “tai thun” or lower open space inside Grandma’s house now serves a new purpose as the homestay living room.
+The homeowners kept the space as it was because they wanted to preserve the character of the old house and, at the same time, made certain that it blended with the new steel home.

-Homestay’s guestroom ambiance.
+The homestay’s guestroom ambiance.

 Outside, a large mango tree was preserved for shade, relating to the space left between the three structures for good airflow.
 Décors are mostly from family collections.